 Configure Activity Sync

 In Administration > Activities, you can add a custom activity type at the global or local levels.
-You can also sync the activity to the Salesforce task object.
-A task will be created in Salesforce for every activity logged in Gainsight, so that users who do not have access to Gainsight can view the activity details.
+You can also sync the activity to the Salesforce task object or Salesforce Events.
+A task will be created in Salesforce for every activity logged in Gainsight so that users who do not have access to Gainsight can view the activity details.
 While creating a task in Salesforce, information like status, priority, and other information can be configured in Activity Sync tab.
-Before the sync happens, in the Activity Sync tab, you can also configure the status and priority, and map fields from Gainsight to Salesforce.
-Timeline Activities may be synced with SFDC Activities.
+Before the sync happens, in the Activity Sync tab, you can also configure the status and priority, and map fields from Gainsight to Salesforce Task or Events.
 If you choose to sync activities, they will also appear on the SFDC Account page.

 Note: Activity fields are stored in unexposed MDA tables.
 To delete these fields, contact email@example.com.

 - Navigate to Administration > Workflow > Activities > ACTIVITY SYNC.

 - In the General Settings section, select Salesforce Tasks or Salesforce Events.
 Switching from tasks to events will start syncing the activities to events right away.
 While syncing to Salesforce Events, it’s mandatory to map the Date Time field to the End Date Time field under Salesforce Fields.

 Note: If an activity that was previously synced to Salesforce Events is updated, then that activity will now be synced to Salesforce Tasks.
 But the frequency of the tasks getting synced will remain same as a minimum of 4 hours and maximum of 24 hours.